Michele Meek, Ph.D.

 Dr. Meek founded NewEnglandFilm.com whose jobs page was recently acquired and relaunched by Women in Film and Video New England.
 She also led the transition of the 30-year-old magazine, The Independent, to the nonprofit organization Independent Media Publications, which was acquired by Emerson College.

-She has built and managed websites for over 20 years for dozens of clients through her business Media Thinktank, and she is a Founding Member of the Mastermind Failure Club, a network for peer artistic and business support.
+She has built and managed websites for over 20 years for dozens of clients through her business Media Thinktank, and she was a Founding Member of the Mastermind Failure Club, a network for peer artistic and business support.

 Her successes have been lauded in Inc. Magazine, National Public Radio, The Boston Globe, and Rhode Island Monthly.